karagullemehmet/1-28V-DC-Power-Distribution-Modeling-Stability-and-Fault-Detection-with-reference-with-MIL-STD-704F-/README.md

-28V DC Power Distribution System Modeling and Fault Detection
+28V DC Power Distribution Modeling and Fault Detection

 MATLAB / Simulink – Model-Based Design

-Overview
+Project Overview

-This project presents a model-based simulation of a 28V DC power distribution system commonly used in aircraft and heavy-duty electrical architectures.
+This repository contains a model-based simulation of a 28 V DC power distribution system developed in MATLAB/Simulink.
-The system is modeled and analyzed in MATLAB/Simulink using Simscape, focusing on voltage stability, current behavior, and fault handling under different operating conditions.
+The project focuses on analyzing voltage stability, current behavior, and fault response of the DC bus under different operating and fault conditions.

-The model allows early verification of power integrity and fault detection logic before real hardware testing.
+The model is intended for system-level analysis and validation prior to real hardware testing.

-System Architecture
+System Description

-The simulated system includes:
+The electrical system is modeled using Simscape Electrical and includes:

-28V DC power source
+28 V DC power source

 Source resistance and line inductance

-Load branches (normal load, heavy load)
+Normal and heavy load conditions

-Fault injection paths (short circuit, open circuit, ground fault)
+Fault paths for short circuit, open circuit, and ground fault

-Return path resistance

-Voltage and current sensors
+Voltage and current sensing blocks

-The electrical network is implemented using Simscape Electrical, while measurement and logic blocks are implemented in Simulink.
+The architecture represents a simplified aircraft or heavy-duty DC power distribution system.

-Fault Injection Scenarios
+Fault Scenarios

-The following fault conditions are simulated:
+The following scenarios are simulated and evaluated:

 Normal operation